-Legacy of Kain has two examples.
+Legacy of Kain has a few examples.
 In Soul Reaver it's "Become my soul reaver.
 My angel of death."
 In Soul Reaver 2, the Elder God tells Raziel "You are always and will always be my soul reaver."
 During the final battle in Defiance, the Elder God says, "This defiance is pointless."

 Played with in TNT: Evilution (one half of Final Doom); many of the crates have TNT written on them despite not being volatile.

 VI: The Mandate of Heaven ends the intro with the narrator stating that "These signs and omens can mean but one thing: that your destiny is part of the Mandate of Heaven."
 The Mandate of Heaven is also mentioned in passing a few times by non-player characters (in the context of the ruling dynasty being said to have lost it).

 In VII: Day of the Destroyer is mostly done by you: very few non-player characters refer to the eponymous day in the full (mostly it is 'that day'), but the dialogue option to ask about is Day of the Destroyer.